DeepChoudhuri/VASPConvergeUtils/README.md

 are extremely tedious, and expensive softwares can happily do them for you.

-As a practitioner of  DFT calculations, and a python-aficionado, I took it as an opportunity to solve a pertinent problem (atleast to me).
+As a practitioner of  DFT calculations, and a python-aficionado, I took it as an opportunity to solve this pertinent problem (atleast to me).

 Limitations of the Code:
 ------------------------